 Save Your Records

 You cannot get long-term care through Medicaid quickly, and you must plan ahead to get your assets moved.
-Make this is a process that lasts several months so that you have done everything correctly.
+Making this is a process that lasts several months in order to be sure that you have done everything correctly.
 People who do this job incorrectly typically are denied by Medicaid, and it becomes difficult for you to try over and over again.
 You want to get it right the first time, and you want to have people lined up who will take on your assets for you.

 How Long Does Your Long-Term Care Last?